atce80/SC-Orion-AI-Assistant/README.md

 Link: https://atce80.github.io/SC-Orion-AI-Assistant/Star%20Citizen%20AI%20Pilot%20Assistant.html

+You can bookmark the link and directly access the app.
+No need to download anything.

-Orion AI is a specialized, single-file web application designed to act as an in-universe command assistant for the Star Citizen universe.
-It leverages the power of the Gemini API and Google Search Grounding to provide real-time, context-aware responses to complex, natural language pilot commands.
+**Orion AI is a specialized, single-file web application designed to act as an in-universe command assistant for the Star Citizen universe.
+It leverages the power of the Gemini API and Google Search Grounding to provide real-time, context-aware responses to complex, natural language pilot commands.**

-Key Features
+**Key Features**

 1. Context-Aware Command Execution